Hyphenation of a Writer to a Writer-Entrepreneur

 Being a writer-entrepreneur, it needed a change and a definite change, the change in the way I organize and function.
 The ability to smartly organize things was subtly missing in me.
 The things to do and do it as per schedule and scheduling the task using tools like Evernote to Freshbooks.
 These technological tools does act like solid levers in channeling our efforts and converting our energy into strong powerhouse.
 And these are certainly empowering our mind to free us from the side tasks and get our entire envelope focused on the main task in hand.

-Being a writer-entrepreneur is not just about dwelling on “creativity” but it is also about our… Click To Tweet
+Being a writer-entrepreneur is not just about dwelling on “creativity” but it is also about our dedication we have towards “productivity”.
+Click To Tweet

 This is something, as a creative writer I always gave a walk over, never gave a heed to concept of productivity and only was hidden in the cover of creativity.
 The moment I started being more organized it gave a quantum fillip both to my creativity and productivity.
 I was able to organize my scattered time much better and that had immediate and direct impact on my creative engagement outcomes.